Golf: Matsuyama trails by 4 strokes at Phoenix Open

 Matsuyama, the tournament's defending champion, had a rough third round, carding six birdies and three bogeys to finish the day in a four-way tie for third at the Tournament Players Club.
 An Byeong Hun of South Korea had a 65 and leads with a third-round total of 197, a stroke ahead of Scotland's Martin Laird.

 It was a case of stop and start for Matsuyama after opening the day with a bogey.
-He had four birdies over the next five holes but bogeyed No. 9.
-His back-to-back birdies on Nos.
+He had four birdies over the next five holes but bogeyed No. 9, and his back-to-back birdies on Nos.
 15 and 16 were followed by a bogey on the 17th.

 "My irons got a lot better but my tee shots, putts and approach shots all dragged me back.
-I have to do something about my putts," Matsuyama said.
+I have to do something about my putts," he said.

+Matsuyama's highlight of the day came on No. 16, when his wedge tee shot landed 16 inches from the pin to draw a cheer from the packed crowd.
+A year ago, Matsuyama won here in a playoff after starting the final round three strokes behind.

 ==Kyodo